What is the real termite damage repair cost in Australia, and why do some homeowners only find out after the bill is already painful?

 Specialist Coverage Options

-While rare, some specialist insurance products or warranty programs may offer termite-related coverage:
+While rare, some specialist insurance products or warranty programmes may offer termite-related coverage:

-- Termite treatment warranties: Some pest control companies offer damage warranties with their treatment programs
+- Termite treatment warranties: Some pest control companies offer damage warranties with their treatment programmes

 - Builder warranties: May cover termite management systems in new homes for limited periods